-vRealize Code Stream uses SSL certificates for secure communication.
+vRealize Code Stream uses SSL certificates for secure communication among instances of the vRealize Code Stream.
 You can obtain certificates from an internal or external certificate authority, or generate self-signed certificates during the deployment process for each component.

 For important information about troubleshooting, supportability, and trust requirements for certificates, see the VMware knowledge base article at http://kb.vmware.com/kb/2106583.

 You can update or replace certificates after deployment.
 For example, a certificate may expire or you may choose to use self-signed certificates during your initial deployment, but then obtain certificates from a trusted authority before going live with your vRealize Code Stream implementation.
 When you do a minimal deployment, you can generate a self-signed certificate during vRealize Code StreamAppliance configuration.